Skip to main content

 • Story sharing

+Sharing books with grown-ups also supports young children’s social and emotional development in different ways.
 Sharing books can mean reading, but it does not have to involve reading a book from start to finish – it can be using books and the pictures in them as the basis for conversation and play.

 • Nature